Trujillo-Group/trujillo_group_resources/tutorials/gaussian_submission/README.md

     ```

-    If you are working in CSF3, 32 is the maximum number of cores that can be used for a calculation.
+    If you are working in **CSF3**: 32 is the maximum number of cores that can be used for a calculation.

-    If you are working in CSF4, 40 is the maximum number of cores that can be used for a calculation.
+    If you are working in **CSF4**: 40 is the maximum number of cores that can be used for a calculation.

+3. **Save and exit the new input file**
-4. Save the new input file as a .com file
+4. **Copy the .gjf input file to .com**

-5. Copy the .gjf input file to .com: `cp h2o.gjf h2o.com`.
-The reason to use two different file extensions for the same input is that we do not overwrite any input file (.com) by mistake when we save a new one with gaussview (.gjf).
+ `cp h2o.gjf h2o.com` The reason to use two different file extensions for the same input is that we do not overwrite any input file (.com) by mistake when we save a new one with gaussview (.gjf).

 ## 3. Submit the calculation